Suppasugiru: Super Sour Fruit Soft Candy from Meiji

-The super sour candy I bought this time is the above Meiji “Suppa-Sugiru (スッパスギール)”.
-Actually, “Suppa (スッパ)” in its name stands for “Suppai (酸っぱい)” meaning “Sour”, while “Sugiru (スギル)” means “To an excessive degree”.
+The Suppa-Sugiru is a soft chewy candy produced and sold by Meiji.
+In its name, “Suppa (スッパ)” stands for “Suppai (酸っぱい)” meaning “Sour” in Japanese, while “Sugiru (スギル)” means “To an excessive degree”.